Hubert-Ayissi/Hubert-Ayissi/README.md

 - 👋 Hi, I’m @Hubert-Ayissi
 - 👀 I’m interested in Data Analysis and Data Science
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science and Digital Marketing
 - 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me willy.eloungou@gmail.com